ThrowTheSwitch/Ceedling/CONTRIBUTING.md

 - **Use [GitHub-flavored Markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).** Especially put code blocks and console outputs in backticks (```).
 This improves readability.

-## :love_letter: Feature Requests
+## :seedling: Feature Requests

 Feature requests are welcome!
-While we will consider all requests, we cannot guarantee your request will be accepted.
+We don't have all the answers and we truly love the collaborative experience of building software together!
+That being said, we cannot guarantee your request will be accepted.
 We want to avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep).
 Your idea may be great, but also out-of-scope for the project.
-If accepted, we cannot make any commitments regarding the timeline for implementation and release.
+If accepted, we'll do our best to tackle it in a timely manner, but cannot make any commitments regarding the timeline for implementation and release.
 However, you are welcome to submit a pull request to help!

 - **Please don't open a duplicate feature request.** Search for existing feature requests first.
 If you find your feature (or one very similar) previously requested, comment on that issue.